spdx/tools-python/README.md

 The file `rdf_to_tv.py` demonstrates how to convert a RDF file to a tag/value one.
 To test it run `python rdf_to_tv.py Examples/SPDXRdfExample.rdf converted.tag`

+The file `rdf_pp.py` demonstrates how to pretty print a RDF file, to test it run `python rdf_pp.py Examples/SPDXRdfExample.rdf pretty.rdf`

 Installation:
 =============